Neptune Blog

 Trace viewer

 The Trace Viewer can be used to understand performance bottlenecks in the input pipeline.
-It shows a timeline for different events that happened on the GPU or CPU during the period of profiling
+It shows a timeline for different events that happened on the GPU or CPU during the period of profiling.

 On the vertical axis, it shows various event groups and event traces on the horizontal axis.
-In the image below I have used the keyboard shortcut w to Zoom in the events.
-To Zoom out, use the keyboard shortcut S. A and D can be used to move to the left and right respectively.
+In the image below I have used the keyboard shortcut w to zoom in the events.
+To zoom out, use the keyboard shortcut S. A and D can be used to move to the left and right respectively.

 You can click on an individual event to analyze it further.
 Use the cursor on the floating toolbar or use the keyboard shortcut 1